 Posted on Monday, October 5, 2020

 Malaga is one of Andalusia’s gems.
 A city on the sea, it’s most notably the home of artist Pablo Picasso.
-It’s a wonderful mix of a seaside town, a historic Spanish city, and a lively place to be.
+It’s a wonderful mix of a seaside city, a historic Spanish city, and a lively place to be.
 Malaga makes a fantastic destination for your trip to southern Spain.